idan-nave/OnBoardly/doc/Servlets & HTTP Requests.md

 With the `@WebServlet` annotation, the servlet is automatically mapped to the `/assignProcess` URL pattern, and you no longer need to configure it in the `web.xml`.

 ### Conclusion:
-The `AssignProcessServlet` is a backend component of your web application that listens for requests to assign an onboarding process to a team.
+The `AssignProcessServlet` is a backend component of your web application that listens for requests to assign an onboarding process to a department.
 It reads incoming data, processes it with business logic, and sends a response back to the client.
 This servlet can be improved and simplified using annotations for servlet mapping.

 ### Key Properties:
 1. **Annotations**: